pudly/schmopera-hugo/content/articles/talking-with-singers-blythe-gaissert.md

 youtube_url = ""

 +++
-## In Hansel and Gretel, you’re playing a trouser role.
-But it’s also a kid that you’re playing.
+## In Hansel and Gretel, you're playing a trouser role who's also a kid.
 It's a tricky balance and the music is pretty heavy.
 How do you pull it off?

 Going to the gym, making sure that you have good conditioning physically is part of it.
 Vocally, you're either appropriate for the role or not.
 Because of the size of the orchestra, you have to be able to get through.
 The hardest part is balancing the full rich sound and maintaining the youth in the character.